suhailchoudhary/BACKEND/README.md

-# BACKEND
-all the backened projects that i have created
+# the projects are :
+## Qr-code generator
+using NODEJS